amunategui/amunategui.github.io/_posts/2014-09-27-Exploring-Your-Data-Set.md

 adults$income <- ifelse(adults$income==' <=50K',0,1)
 ```
 <BR>
-We load the **caret** package to <a href="http://amunategui.github.io/dummyVar-Walkthrough/" target="_blank">dummify</a? (binarize) all factor variables as the correlation function only accepts numerical values:
+We load the **caret** package to <a href="http://amunategui.github.io/dummyVar-Walkthrough/" target="_blank">dummify (see my other walkthrough)</a> all factor variables as the correlation function only accepts numerical values:

 ```r
 dmy <- dummyVars(" ~ .", data = adults)